dapr/docs/best-practices/troubleshooting/tracing.md

 ## Distributed Tracing with Zipkin - Standalone Mode

-For standalone mode, create an Actions Configuration CRD file locally and reference it with the Actions CLI.
+For standalone mode, create an Dapr Configuration CRD file locally and reference it with the Dapr CLI.

 1. Create the following YAML file:

 ```
-apiVersion: actions.io/v1alpha1
+apiVersion: dapr.io/v1alpha1
 kind: Configuration
 metadata:
   name: zipkin